 people with OCD have a deficiency of a chemical in the brain called serotonin.
 In order to send chemical messages,

-presence of a genetic link is not yet definitely established.
-However, OCD may also develop without a family history of OCD.
+and the presence of a genetic link is not yet definitely established.
+However, OCD may also develop without a family

 Treatments